 DIRT ON THE AUTHOR

-Living through the fear and isolation of her youth, Paige developed the ability to create stories that would help her cope and finally put them to use by embarking on a series of novels.
-Believe Like A Child, the author’s debut offering, is the darkest version of who she could have become, had fate not intervened in the nick of time.
+Paige lives in Plymouth Meeting, PA with her husband Mike (who was portrayed as Remo in her debut novel, Believe Like A Child).
+This novel has been the catalyst for her writing platform.
+The beginning of Believe Like A Child is based on Paige’s real-life horror however, the remainder of the novel is fiction.
+It is the darkest version of who she could have become, had fate not intervened in the nick of time.
 It presents a fine balance between what lives on in her imagination and the evil that lurks in the real world.

 When your mind is quiet and you listen closely, you will hear the children weeping silently.
 If you can’t quite hear their cries, then listen with your eyes.
 These are the children of the streets, who have learned pain and suffering before they ever had a chance to experience life.
 Do not ignore their cries for help, for all they wish is that you will rescue them.
 They do not have family that wants them, they don’t know how it feels to be loved and they’ve never lived anywhere that felt like home…the streets are where they find their voice and relief from all of the suffering.
 Just listen and you’ll see them.